 If your child sometimes wakes up screaming or crying, it could be a night terror.
 Night terrors are most common in children 2-4 years and normal up to 12 years.
 Most children outgrow night terrors when they reach puberty.

 Your child might also have nightmares.
 Nightmares or bad dreams can wake children up and make it hard for them to get back to sleep.

 Your child might sleepwalk – that is, walk around the house as if he’s awake when he’s actually in a deep sleep.
 Sleepwalking doesn’t harm your child, but it can upset your family’s sleep.

 Although night terrors, nightmares and sleepwalking are all pretty normal, it’s best to talk to your child’s GP if you’re worried or if your child’s behaviour seems severe.
 These things can sometimes be a sign of an illness, medical condition or stress.

 If your child isn’t dry at night, she might wake because she’s wetting the bed.
 Or she might wake to go to the toilet and then find it hard to get back to sleep.

 Anxiety can affect children’s sleep too.
-If your child is really anxious or worried about something, she might find it hard to get to sleep, or get back to sleep if she wakes in the night.
+If your child is really anxious or worried about something, he might find it hard to get to sleep, or get back to sleep if he wakes in the night.